charlie-sans/CharlieINC-TECHDEMO/README.md

-i use git bash to upload files to github electrobob is the name of the account that updates that. idk how to login to git bash. comment on this repo with stuff yould like to see added. and dont be a wuss and only sugest one thing.
+i use git bash to upload files to github electrobob is the name of the account that updates that. idk how to login to git bash. create a issue on this repo with stuff yould like to see added. and dont be a wuss and only sugest one thing.